SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    0.723 0.886 0.953
    ```

-   Also, there were 0 deaths in the treatment arm, vs 12 in the placebo arm.
+   Also, there were 0 deaths in the treatment arm vs 12 in the placebo arm.
 So before
    anybody tries to bust my chops about "100% efficacy vs death", let's get the confidence
-   limits on that, too &ndash; a respectable 68% &ndash; 100%:
+   limits on that, where we see a not too wildly indecisive 68% &ndash; 100% (confidence
+   limits on rare events are always wide, because you can't get enough samples; since
+   each sample is a death, this is a good thing):

    ```R
    > signif(efficacyAndCL(679, 0, 682, 12), digits = 3)